hassio-addons/addon-mqtt/README.md

 #### Option `web`: `username`

 Username for authenticating with the web client of this add-on.
-Leaving the username field empty, will disable the authentication mechanism entirely.

-Setting a username/password can be added as an extra line of defense, to prevent users of using your installation for themselves.
+Setting a username/password can be added as an extra line of defense, to prevent users from using your installation for themselves.

 This option is HIGHLY recommended in case you expose this add-on to the outside world.